-Some things have remained pretty constant -- like how every tournament except once since 1990 has been played in Oklahoma City's USA Softball Hall of Fame Stadium (which, if you ask me, gives Oklahoma an unfair home-field advantage).
+Some things have remained pretty constant -- like how every tournament except once since 1990 has been played in Oklahoma City's USA Softball Hall of Fame Stadium (which, if you ask me, gives Patty Gasso and the Oklahoma Sooners an unfair home-field advantage).
 Yet the teams, players and coaches who enter the softball mecca every year present fans with new faces.
 The ratings, too, are evidence that the sport is increasing in popularity.
+Shoutout to ESPN for letting us watch Jocelyn Alo mash home runs for the last four years.

-This year's WCWS is the 40th anniversary.
-With that being said, I wanted to take a trip down memory lane to the very first one in 1982.
-But I can't tell the story without mentioning the controversy behind it, stemming from an intense battle between the NCAA and the AIAW, the collegiate women's athletics governing body that preceded the NCAA.
+With that being said, I wanted to take a trip down memory lane to the very first time the WCWS was held in 1982.
+But I can't tell the story without mentioning the controversy behind it, stemming from an intense matchup between the NCAA and the AIAW, the collegiate women's athletics governing body that preceded the NCAA.

 If not for some fierce loyalty, Texas A&M would be remembered as the first winner of the WCWS.